-About the international humanitarian law treaties and documents database
+About the international humanitarian law database

-methods and means of warfare
+- Methods and means of warfare

 - Cultural property

 - Criminal repression

 - Other treaties relating to IHL

 Commentaries on the 1949 Geneva Conventions and their Additional Protocols of 1977